ajwwja777/CS61B-sp21/README.md

    ● And I forget something I've learned.
 So have some review!
    ● Read the doc --> Do it --> Think over and over again --> or Don't know what it means --> check own notes or others' answer1.
 This is what I do now.
 Slow!
    ● Do it quickly.
 My goal is not to get it too deep, just know it at a balanced depth.
 So think and check answer.

+`5.8`
+1. Going to finish proj1-sp21, doo it quickly!
+2. Finished?
+3. Notes